johnmurphy/cdc-chronic-disease-alcohol-augmentation/README.md

 1. Combine data in R and/or Tableau to investigate any relationships, trends, and/or insights.
 1. Are there any interesting trends?
 Correlations?
 1. Based on your observations are there any additional data elements that could potentially enhance the analysis?
 1. Group round-table discussion?
-What could be do differently?
+What could we do differently?
 What could we do better?
 How do we want to proceed?